Northfield, Illinois: Education

 Northfield is home to New Trier High School's freshman campus.

 Northfield houses Middlefork (K–3) and Sunset Ridge School (4–8).
 It shares its ZIP code (60093) with Winnetka.
 The high school is New Trier High School.

 A small part of Northfield (east of the former Chicago and Northwestern train tracks) is served by Avoca School District 37 in Wilmette.
 An even smaller part (south of Winnetka Avenue between Sunset Ridge Road and the Forest Preserve) is served by Glenview School District 34 in Glenview.

 Christian Heritage Academy is a private school in Northfield that serves students in preschool through twelfth grade.
-It offers a Christian-based education, equipping students to be lifetime followers of Jesus Christ.
+It offers a Christian-based education.

 Northfield is also home to Glenview Montessori School, a fully accredited, non-sectarian school for 2-6 year olds.
 The Glenview Montessori School is part of the Deerfield Montessori Schools, one of the first Montessori schools established in Illinois.

 Saint Louise de Marillac High School was an all-girls Catholic secondary school in Northfield from 1967 to 1994, run by the Daughters of Charity.
 In 1994, Marillac merged with Loyola Academy.
 The campus was sold to Christian Heritage Academy.

 The local Catholic parish, St. Phillip the Apostle, ran an elementary school which closed in 2004.
 The facility is currently leased by the Hyde Park Day School, a University of Chicago laboratory school for students with learning disabilities.

 Public safety

 Northfield Fire-Rescue Department

 The Northfield Fire-Rescue Department, headed by Chief Michael Nystrand, is a combination department.
 They respond to fire related emergencies, medical emergencies, and specialized rescue situations.
-The Department operates out of one station, centrally located at 1800 Winnetka Avenue.
+The department operates out of one station, centrally located at 1800 Winnetka Avenue.
 The Northfield Fire Rescue Department's Paramedic program is overseen by Saint Francis Hospital in Evanston, as part of Illinois EMS Region X.